White County, Arkansas: Government

-A portion of White County is represented in the Arkansas State Senate by the Republican Ronald R. Caldwell, a real estate businessman from Wynne in Cross County.
-The 45th and current White County Judge is Michael Lincoln of Searcy, who assumed office in January 2007.
+At the Federal level, White County is represented in the U.S. Senate by Republicans John Boozman and Tom Cotton.
+In the U.S. House of Representatives, it is in Arkansas's 2nd Congressional District and represented by Republican French Hill of Little Rock.
 Over the past few election cycles White County has trended heavily towards the GOP.
-The last Democrat (as of 2020) to carry this county was Bill Clinton in 1996.
+The last Democrat (as of 2024) to carry this county was Bill Clinton in 1996.